SU-SWS/vpue_undergrad_subtheme/README.md

 Description
 ---

-Stanford Starter is a Stanford sub-theme that works with the Stanford Basic theme.
+VPUE Undergrad is a Stanford Undergrad sub-theme that works with the Stanford Basic theme.

 Documentation
 ---